 - Start a conversation with a colleague or supervisor about burnout

 - Change your attitude about stress

-- Get your email inbox under control
+- Get your email inbox under control and manage Zoom fatigue

 - Prioritize your well-being and make self-care a habit

 - Be fully present with friends and loved ones

 - Take a vacation (and don’t make it a working holiday)

 Watch a video of ASCO members sharing their advice on how to avoid burnout and live a balanced life.